How to Restrict Products By Customer Group in Magento 2?

 Magento Category Permissions allows merchants to restrict products by customer groups based on 4 factors:

-Allow Browsing Category: Select the customer groups that are allowed to browse through selected categories
+Allow Browsing Category: Select the customer group that is allowed to browse through selected categories

 Display Product Prices: Set the display of product prices for specific categories